broeker/jumpsuit/src/pages/index.md

 image: /img/jsheader.jpg
 mainpitch:
   description: >-
-    From the dawn of time, web developers have sought to make things better.
+    From the dawn of time, web developers have tried to to make things better.
     But today our world is more difficult than ever.
 Our projects are more expensive and harder to manage.
 Less fun to build.
 Slower and more complicated to use.
 And way less fun to fly.
   title: ''
 mainbody:
   content: >-